| WHY

 and building a data base of these V-factors, breeders can

-plot matings to advantage with
+plot matings to advantage with a goal to standardize the

-a goal to standardize the group to a level conducive to
+group to a level conducive to foxtrot to the exclusion of

-doing away with a natural running walk.
+lateral gaits without doing away with a natural running

 Breeders